csc-training/GenieWebApp.jl/README.md

 We should create a new project on [**My CSC**](https://my.csc.fi) and [apply for access to Pouta](https://docs.csc.fi/accounts/how-to-add-service-access-for-project/).

 ### Setting up and Connecting to a Virtual Machine
 Once we have been granted access to Pouta, we should log in to the [**Pouta Web User Interface**](https://pouta.csc.fi).
-Then, we can follow the intructions on [Launching a virtual machine in the cPouta web interface](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/).
+Then, we can follow the intructions on [launching a virtual machine in the cPouta web interface](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/).

 - Set up SSH keys
 - Set up firewalls and security groups